AZDOPS/AzDM/README.md

 ## Getting started

-For tutorials, please see [the setup documentation](./documentation/Setup/requirements.md), the [functionality documentation](./documentation/readme.md), or check out [the setup accelerator scripts](./setupAccelerator/readme.md)
+For tutorials, please see [the setup documentation](./documentation/Setup/requirements.md), the [functionality documentation](./documentation/readme.md), or check out [the setup accelerator scripts](./setupAccelerator/readme.md).

-Documentation and examples are currently being worked on and will be updated as soon as possible.
+Documentation and examples are currently being worked on and functionality will be updated and / or added in time.
+You can find some helper functions already in the [helperFunction folder](./helperFunctions/readme.md)

 ## Folder structure